 Ultimately, REAP is claiming that legal protections for religion are unconstitutional in general.
 In fact, the stated purpose of REAP’s parent organization, SoulForce, is to “Sabotage Christian Supremacy.”

-Alliance Defending Freedom has asked to intervene in this lawsuit on behalf of Phoenix Seminary, Corban University, and William Jessup University in order to defend their constitutional rights.
+Alliance Defending Freedom intervened in this lawsuit on behalf of Phoenix Seminary, Corban University, and William Jessup University to defend their constitutional rights.

 If religious schools don’t have the freedom to operate according to their beliefs and religious students don’t have the freedom to attend a school that shares their beliefs, then that threatens freedom for us all.